 NOTE: In October 2015 Jonathon Pines took up the position of Head of Cancer Biology at the Institute of Cancer Research in London.
-Some of his team will move to London at the end of April 2016, but the majority of his team will remain at the Gurdon Institute until the end of September 2017.
+Many of his team will remain at the Gurdon Institute until the end of September 2017.

 Jonathon Pines PhD FRS FMedSci